 For the statements of financial position and cash flow purposes, cash and cash equivalents is comprised of cash on deposit.
 Cash on deposit may, at times, exceed federally insured limits.
-In addition, the Foundation maintains its cash in bank deposit accounts that are insured by the National Credit Union Administration (NCUA) which insures an additional \$250,000 of deposits as of December 31, 2021.
-At December 31, 2021 and 2020, the Foundation's cash balances exceeded federally insured limits by approximately \$4,199,000 and \$61,000, respectively.
+In addition, the Foundation maintains its cash in bank deposit accounts that are insured by the Federal Deposit Insurance Corporation (FDIC) which insures up to \$250,000 of deposits.
+At December 31, 2022 and 2021, the Foundation's cash balances exceeded federally insured limits by approximately \$2,575,000 and \$4,199,000, respectively.